John Bohannon

 Bohannon is involved in the effective altruism movement.
 In July 2015 he became a member of Giving What We Can, an organization whose members pledge to give at least 10% of their income to effective charities.
 He is the older brother of Cat Bohannon.

 Education

 Bohannon completed his Doctor of Philosophy degree in molecular biology at the University of Oxford in 2002, supervised by Paul Rainey.
-His doctoral thesis investigated the role of an operon in the adaptive evolution of populations of the bacterium Pseudomonas fluorescens and was supervised by Paul Rainey.
+His doctoral thesis investigated the role of an operon in the adaptive evolution of populations of the bacterium Pseudomonas fluorescens.

 Career and research

 Bohannon is Director of Science at Primer, a San Francisco, California, company that develops and sells artificial intelligence technology, started by his friend Sean Gourley.
 Before joining Primer, Bohannon was a contributing correspondent for Science Magazine and also wrote for Discover Magazine, Wired, The Guardian, Christian Science Monitor, and other publications.

 Investigative science reporting

 Bohannon has frequently reported on the intersections of science and war.
 He received a Reuters environmental journalism award in 2006 for his reporting on the water crisis in Gaza.
 In that year he also critiqued the Lancet surveys of Iraq War casualties.
 After embedding in southern Afghanistan in 2010, he was the first journalist to convince the US military to voluntarily release civilian casualty data.

 Two of his later journalism projects are described below.